 - hyperextension of the ligaments surrounding the knee

-Thigh injuries sustained in car accidents may involve a fracture caused by forced trauma involving the steering wheel or dashboard.
+Thigh injuries sustained in car accidents may involve a fracture caused by blunt force trauma involving the steering wheel or dashboard.
 The impact of a car crash can crush the femur, the large bone that runs from the hip to the knee.
 Femur fractures often require surgical treatment and pins are used to hold the broken pieces of the bone in place to aid healing.

 An injury to the hip is common in front-end collisions.
 A common hip injury is dislocation of the hip joint that requires insertion of surgical hardware such as screws and plates to ensure that the bone heals correctly.
-Hip fractures may require complete or partial hip replacement.
+Hip fractures may require a complete or partial hip replacement.
 Fractured, dislocated, or a bruised pelvis can also cause severe pain and require a prolonged recovery period.

-The ankle is an important load bearing part of the body and combines strength, stability, and flexibility to perform the job well.
+The ankle is an important load-bearing part of the body and combines strength, stability, and flexibility to perform the job well.
 In a car accident, the force of impact can cause sudden and extreme stress to the ankle.

 The ankles support a person’s entire body weight and must be flexible enough to move and maintain ambulation and balance.
 An injury can affect the victim’s ability to function normally on a daily basis.
-In the event of a crash, the natural reaction of driver or passenger is to brace themself for the impact; however, this can cause the ankle to sustain a severe compression injury.
+In the event of a crash, the natural reaction of driver or passenger is to brace themselves for the impact; however, this can cause the ankle to sustain a severe compression injury.

 If you have sustained serious injuries in a car accident, such as those involving the lower extremities, your health insurance, and car insurance may provide coverage for the medical bills.
 If the accident was a result of another driver’s negligence, you may be able to file an injury claim against the driver responsible for the accident.